-This one day course provides essential knowledge of local authority financial assistance under the Care Act 2014.
-It is designed for advisers and support workers of those receiving adult social care.
-Delegates learn how local authority officers make their decisions and what impact that has on the finances of people receiving care.
-It looks at financial assessments in a variety of settings but can be adapted to focus on home care, extra care, residential care or supported accommodation.
-It also looks at who can enter into a deferred payment agreement so they do not have to pay for care within their lifetime.
+Learn how local authority officers make their decisions and what impact that has on the finances of people receiving care.
+Look at financial assessments in a variety of settings such as home care, extra care, residential care or supported accommodation.
+Examine who can enter into a deferred payment agreement so they do not have to pay for care within their lifetime.

 Who should attend?

 Financial assessment officers, support workers, debt advisers, welfare advisers, care providers, social workers and anyone who wants to understand how the financial assessments system for social care works.

 - Explain who can receive help from the local authority with their care costs